MIT-LCP/mimic-code-paper/main.md

 are captured or derived.
 In the MIMIC Code Repository, special extraction steps are used to detect a GCS value of 3 due to sedation, and these values are corrected to 15 in the calculation of scores.

-### Organ dysfunction scores

-Organ failure is a hallmark of acute illness and is quantified in numerous scores.
-Some scores assess multiple organ systems: the Sequential Organ Failure Assessment (SOFA) score \[REF\] and Logistic Organ Dysfunction System (LODS) \[REF\] both assess six organ systems for failure.
-Others are organ specific.
-Examples include the Model for End-stage Liver Disease (MELD) \[REF\], the Risk/Injury/Failure/Loss/End stage renal disease (RIFLE) criteria \[REF\], the Acute Kidney Injury Network (AKIN) classification \[REF\], and the Kidney Disease Improving Global Outcomes (KDIGO) criteria \[REF\].
-The latter three scores assess the degree of acute kidney injury in a patient.
-A variety of lab, diagnostic, and therapeutic data are needed to calculate these scores.

 ### Timing of treatment